pieterjm/JukeboxBot/README.md

  - Jitsi link: https://meet.jit.si/NoderunnersFMRadioRocks24HoursADay

 ## Ideas for new features
-Priority:
+ - Super admin stats: interface for dedicated superadmins that can see stuff like the groups that are using the bot, sats in the bot etc.
- - When folks type /queue, and the bot shows the queue, can we differentiate between what is added by plebs and what is the background playlist?
-Maybe by not showing the background playlist at all? idk.
+ - Seperate queue: When folks type /queue, and the bot shows the queue, can we differentiate between what is added by plebs and what is the background playlist?
+Maybe by not showing the background playlist at all?
+We could create our own queue that is separate from the background playlist.
+If we manage our own queue we could also introduce features like upvoting items in the queue.
- - /stats command to see the top jukebox stats, most requested track, top 10 of users adding tracks to the queue.
+ - Stats: /stats command to see the top jukebox stats, most requested track, top 10 of users adding tracks to the queue.
- - Chat embedded on the website (NOSTR maybe?)
+ - NOSTR connectivity: Chat embedded on the website (NOSTR maybe?)
 Endusers can toggle this on or of to be dislplayed in their own videofeed.
 Preferably should not requre a login but users should be able to set a username or use nostr or twitter login to chat.
+How would this look like when there are multiple instances of the JukeBox running?
+Would the admin of a group provide a NOSTR private key for the bot to use in this group?
+ - Web API: the ability to use the bot through a Web API.
+How should this work for multiple groups?
+Provide an API endpoint in the Group Admin chat?
+This should preferably be a REST API (search, results, pay, queue, currentplaying).
+Actually the current playing track is a kind of (limited) REST API already.
  - Congestion control #1: limmeting folks to add more tracks if the queue gets to a certain size and they already added 2 tracks in a row.
+This is dependent on the seperate queue function.
- - Congestion control #2: Increase cost per added track per track that is still waiting in the queue
+ - Congestion control #2: Increase cost per added track per track that is still waiting in the queue.
+This is dependent on the seperate queue.
- - Connect the bot to NOSTR.
-How should that fundionaly work?
- - Audio players other than spotify
+ - Connect the bot to NOSTR: Users can add a NOSTR private key to their private chat (which I wouldn't do).
+And then in a private chat with the bot enable/disable NOSTR through a command.
+The JukeboxBot uses that key to post a message when a track is played.
  - Silent disco feature!
 3-channels, crowd is the dj!
- - For buys moments, a mode where only n of x requested tracks get added to the list (fair chance)
+ - Congestion control: For buys moments, a mode where only n of x requested tracks get added to the list (fair chance).
+This will probably increase the load even more.
+Just make more requests, best way is to increase the price.
+ - Audio players other than spotify
+ - Improved faucet over LNtips with congestion control.

  ## Backlog:
  - Test scripts for telegram itself